corv1njano/minecraft-data/README.md

 - `items.txt` – List of all Minecraft items available via **/give** command.

 The data is stored in plain text format (.txt).
-All data sets are manually updated to match the latest Minecraft Java version.
+All data sets are manually updated to match the latest vanilla Minecraft Java version.

+Experimental data, snapshots, April Fools content, or removed features are not included unless they are part of the latest official release version.

 ## Usage
 You can fetch the files using the raw GitHub URL.
 Available data sets: